M.A. Counseling Admissions

 Go to online payment page.

-Applicants must hold the equivalent of a bachelor's degree from a regionally-accredited institution and have a GPA of 3.0.
+Applicants must hold a bachelor's degree from a regionally-accredited institution, or the international equivalent, and have a GPA of 3.0.
 For those whose undergraduate major was not psychology, four additional courses are recommended, but not required, for the M.A.
 Counseling program: